This post may contain affiliate links. Please see my disclosure policy for details.

 But, as it’s hidden away on a bend in the roadside, you’ll have to be looking out for it in order to catch a glimpse.
 As it’s a national speed limit road, you may whizz by it without a second thought!

 However, beyond just peeking over the hedge, I would highly recommend making a pitstop here to investigate.
 You’ll know you’ve arrived from the adorable Pot Mel tearoom sign that hangs over the bend!

-The questions that usually always sit at the forefront of any visitors minds is, who built this house, how old is it and why is it called ugly anyway?!
+The questions that usually always sit at the forefront of any visitor’s mind are, who built this house, how old is it and why is it called ugly anyway?!

 Well, it’s a historic tale that’s shrouded in an air of legend and mystery…

 You see, no one really knows exactly who built this house or when.
 So, these unrecorded accounts always make way for rumours and exciting local legends!

 One such legend is that this home was built in the 15th-century by two outlawed brothers in the area.